yuval-ro/guides/ohmyposh/ohmyposh.md

     After that, configure the following to use 'Hack' as their display font:

     * PowerShell:
-        * Right-click the title bar
+        * Right-click the title bar and select "Priperties".
-        * Select "Properties">"Font"
-        * Select "Hack Nerd Font Mono" from the dropdown
+        * In "Font" tab, select "Hack Nerd Font Mono" from the dropdown.

     * Terminal:
-        * Right-click the title bar.
+        * Right-click the title bar and select "Settings".
-        * Select "Settings".
         * From "Profiles" select "Windows PowerShell".
         * From "Additional Settings" select "Appearance".
         * From "Font Face" select "Hack Nerd Font Mono" from the dropdown.